Estecka/mc-Variants-CIT-wiki/Troubbleshooting.md

 ### Command: `walkthrough`
 This command will forcibly run the given module on the item in your main hand, and give you information on what the module is trying to do and why it may have failed.
-The details vary from one module type to another, but at minimum, this will tell you what variant ID was found if any, does this variant have a model, and what that model might be.
+The details vary from one module type to another, but at minimum, this will tell you what was the raw value of the item's relevant components, what variant ID was found if any, does this variant have a model, and what that model might be.

 ![walkthrough](./walkthrough_command.png)